jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 - `-t 16`, `--MD`, `--secondary=no` --> are some options
 - `${ref}${genome}` --> our reference genome file name and its location
 - `${fastq}${sample}".fastq"` --> our fastq file name and its location
-  - since our variable `${sample}` is just the same of the sample without the file extenstion, `".fastq"` adds `.fastq` to the whatever is in the `${sample}`
+  - since our variable `${sample}` is just the name of the sample without the file extenstion, `".fastq"` adds `.fastq` to the whatever is in the `${sample}`
-- `>` called an [**redirection operator**](https://unix.stackexchange.com/questions/159513/what-are-the-shells-control-and-redirection-operators), will tell HPC were to put the output of the mapping
+- `>` called an [**redirection operator**](https://unix.stackexchange.com/questions/159513/what-are-the-shells-control-and-redirection-operators), will tell HPC were to put the output of the mapping (in other words, where to save the new file created and what to call it.)
 - `${output}${sample}"_mapped.sam"` the file to put the mapping out put (as redirected by `>`)
-  - the file that will save the mapping out put will be called whatever is in the `${sample}` variable with `_mapped.sam` added to it.
+  - the file that will save the mapping output will be called whatever is in the `${sample}` variable with `_mapped.sam` added to it.
-- `\` ad the end of each line allows us to break up one command into a continuous command that is written on multiple lines.
+- `\` at the end of each line allows us to break up one command into a continuous command that is written on multiple lines.
 This makes it easier to read and write.
-  - if `\` is accidently omitted, the HPC will interpret it as an incomplete command.
+  - if `\` is accidently omitted, the HPC will interpret it as an incomplete command. include exampe.

   ---